 In the first chapter another character, the wanderer Ari, stepped onto the stage alongside my main character, Tasha and the little girl, Raina, that she was taking care of.
 I knew at once what Ari looked like.
 Our friend Clyde had a full head of white hair.
 Tall, athletic and dignified, he was the personification of my new character, Ari.

 If you are like me, you don't want to be kept hanging.
 You want to know how a story ends.
 So I tapped into my imagination again and wrote the last chapter to The White Dove.

 Once I knew how the story began and how it ended I was able to write the middle.

 The space between the first chapter and the last chapter of a book has been dubbed "The Messy Middle."
 Once you get into your story, you will see why.
-New characters elbow their way onto the stage, demanding their part of the narrative.
-Problems put your protagonist into tight spaces, and it's up to you to find a way out for them.
+New characters elbow their way onto the stage, demanding their place in the story.
+Problems put your beloved characters into tight spaces, and it's up to you to find a way out for them.